codidact/docs/Developer-FAQ/NoOfDatabases.md

 It's essential that sensitive data/PII be kept separate from the public data, so this should be done on a single separate database serving all communities.
 Authentication etc. shouldn't rely on 3rd party login services and should be done by a separate module.

 We would like to have some form of integration between sites and potentially even instances (in the long run) and some way for users to access network profiles, which could contain questions from sites they visit, notifications etc. (similar to a user's network profile).
 On the other hand, few users want to be a user on every site and a number actively don't want this.
 So, we want an easy way for users to join new sites without automatically joining them to all sites.
+While we want the network to present as a network, each site should have some level of control, with customisable features, such as mathjax.

 There will be a _lot_ of data and a lot of tables as virtually everything (e.g. votes, edits etc.) will need to be permanently saved in detail.
 Storage and RAM are cheap, so this should be fine from a cost perspective.
 In order to have good performance, we need to ensure that the right data is in the right place for easiest access.
 Having said that, it might turn out that we'll find a better way of storing everything after MVP, so the database structure will likely change at some point.
 The most common data access will be to look at question pages, so this needs to be heavily optimised and we want to minimise the number of queries made to a reasonable minimum, although it will be more than one per page.
 A Stored Procedure (sproc) will help with this as it has a smaller overhead.
 Having separate tables for questions and answers may also help with performance as while PostgreSQL has methods to help with performance of large tables, these methods can add extra complexity to the code and we want to keep things as simple as possible for as long as possible.